RISK WARNING ON CONTRACTS FOR DIFFERENCE (CFDs) AND SHARES (EQUITIES)

-For professional clients, Negative balance protection is not available to you on your Trading 212 platform but only available to Retail clients.
-The absence of negative balance protection for you as a professional client will impact the operation of your account because the liability on your account.
+For professional clients, Negative balance protection is not available to you on your Trading 212 platform as it is available to Retail Clients.
+The absence of negative balance protection for you as a professional client will impact the operation of your account because of the liability on your account.
 You will not be limited to the funds in your account but your losses can exceed your deposits and you will be liable as a professional client for the resulting deficit.
-It is your responsibility to request for a higher level of protection if you deem that you would be unable to properly assess or manage the risk involved.
+It is your responsibility to request a higher level of protection if you deem that you would be unable to properly assess or manage the risk involved.

 Further Risk warnings concerning Shares